September 2014

 Red sky in the morning, walkers’ warning.
 Supposedly.
 But it’s a beautiful morning on the Camino Portugues.
 The river silken in the half-light of the rising sun, grey herons and white egrets etched against the sky, eel fishermen preparing their boats for the day’s work.
 The monumental metal sculptures that celebrate the lives of the communities who live off the river gleaming.

 Away from the water, mist softens the industrial landscape of power stations and tomato processing plants.
 Later on, it’s all hills, rice fields and market gardens.
-There are quinces and figs ripening on the trees by the roadside.
+Quinces and figs are ripening on the trees by the roadside.
 Old men wearing black berets sit idly in front of small-town bars.
 So close to Lisbon still, but already a world away.

 We walk past estates where roads are laid and street lights installed but nothing else built due to ‘la crisis’, the economic collapse of 2008.
 Its repercussions are still being played out all over Europe, with Portugal one of the countries most visibly impacted.